 To fund our existing property projects and to finance our working capital requirements, we have entered into financing agreements with various financial institutions and enterprises.
-As of June 30, 2018, our total borrowings (including our current and non-current bank and other borrowings, the Private Corporate Bonds, the Public Corporate Bonds, the Asset-backed Securities, the 2016 Notes, the June 2017 Notes (which have been fully repaid upon its maturity on June 14, 2018), the July 2017 Notes (which have been fully repaid upon its maturity on July 4, 2018) and the September 2017 Notes (which have been fully repaid upon its maturity on September 26, 2018)) amounted to RMB66,626.4 million (US\$10,068.8 million).
-Subsequent to June 30, 2018, we also issued additional February 2018 Notes, the July 2018 Notes and the January 2019 Notes.
+As of December 31, 2019, our total borrowings (including current and non-current borrowings from financial institutions, the Private Corporate Bonds, the Public Corporate Bonds, the Asset-backed Securities, the 2016 Notes (which have been fully repaid upon maturity), the February 2018 Notes, the January 2019 Notes, the February 2019 Notes, the March 2019 Notes, the April 2019 Notes, the July 2019 Notes and the December 2019 Notes) amounted to RMB63,177.8 million (US\$9,074.9 million).
 Set forth below is a summary of the material terms and conditions of these loans and other indebtedness.